 Through this photo essay, Aruna Chandrasekhar of Amnesty International shares glimpses of land acquisition and social conflict from across a diverse series of projects, geographies and communities that could potentially be at risk from a bill, that many believe threatens to diminish their rights.

-Aruna Chandrasekhar is a writer and activist, working on issues of development, land alienation, indigenous rights and corporate accountability in India for the last four years.
-She currently looks at social conflict at the intersection of business and human rights at Amnesty International India.
+Aruna Chandrasekhar is a photojournalist and researcher, working on issues of development, land alienation, indigenous rights and corporate accountability in India for the last six years.
 Follow her at @aruna_sekhar.